PacoMax/Microbiota_V4/README.md

                interger: maximum rarefaction size

+   ### run_merge_Vs.sh
+   This script merges all the data by 16S region.

    ### merge_V24.sh

    This script merges imported data from sequences of different run and 16S regions (V2 and V4).
 It also can be modify in order to include more 16S regions.
-   Before run this,it's necesary to download the updated silva tree version.
+   Before running this, it's necessary to download the updated silva tree version.

    ### Preparing_RDP_class.sh

-   This scrtipt prepare RDP database for anotation using taxonomy.sh script for different 16S regions.
+   This script prepares RDP database for annotation using taxonomy.sh script for different 16S regions.

    ### taxonomy.sh

-   This script is for annotation different 16S regions using the RDP trainned database from Preparing_RDP_class.sh
+   This script is for the annotation of different 16S regions using the RDP trained database from Preparing_RDP_class.sh

    ### filter_tax.sh

-   Given the contamination from the host like mitochondria and chloroplast sequences, this script filtter the sequences from that source.
+   Given the contamination from the host like mitochondria and chloroplast sequences, this script filters the sequences from that source.